jimessica/boycott/README.md

-# The Impact of Boycotting on Stock Prices in North America Since 1980
+# The Impact of Boycotting on Stock Prices of North American Corporations Since 1980

 ## Overview